Why We Wrote This Guide

 In the early days of hip-hop, much of the music was created live, with DJs mixing tracks together and adding new elements as they performed.
 By recording these live performances to mixtapes and distributing them, they could spread their name and music in a new way.
 Today, mixtapes are still made by some artists.
 Chance the Rapper, for example, has referred to some of his releases as mixtapes.

 A DJ mix is typically a set of various songs mixed together uniquely by a DJ or producer.
 This format has origins in the EDM genre.
 When a DJ releases a remix, it is usually under a master use license from the record label owners.
 A DJ should not attempt to release a mix without master use permission.
 These releases are also subject to publishing mechanical licenses.

 Live albums are composed of live performances of an artist.

 A soundtrack is a collection of recordings used in an audiovisual production like a movie or television series.
 It can be compromised of songs from a movie or it could be the score of a production.

-Promotional copies of records are sent out to press and other selected individuals/organizations for promotional purposes prior to the public release date.
+Promotional copies of records are sent out to the press and other selected individuals/organizations for promotional purposes before to the public release date.
 Sometimes, these copies will differ from the commercially released version.